Durchstarten – Questions and Answers

 • How often can I apply for funding?

-• When can I start with my project?
+• When can I start with my project and when do I need to finish it?

 • How much money can I get per project?